Arcweave/Arcweave-bugs/README.md

 ## Make sure it's really a bug

-Many bug reports are actually just mistakes in events, or misunderstood features.
-Please double-check your events and the documentation.
+Many bug reports are actually just misunderstood features.
+If possible double-check with the mods in our [Discord server](https://discord.gg/atVXxAK) before submitting here.

 ## Only mention one problem per issue